Darxo/Hardened/README.md

 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight
 - **Offhand Training** is completely reworked.
 It now reduces the AP cost of tool skills by 1.
 Wielding a tool in your offhand no longer disables **Double Grip** and while wielding a tool in your offhand, the first successful attack each turn, will stagger your target
 - **Onslaught** no longer has a shared cooldown
 - **Opportunist** is completely reworked.
 It now grants throwing attacks -1 Action Point cost per tile moved, until you use a throwing attack, wait or end your turn.
-Changing height levels also no longer has an additional Action Point cost.
+Moving on all terrain costs -2 Fatigue, just like the **Athletic** Trait
 - **Phalanx** is completely reworked.
 It grants +1 Reach for every adjacent ally with a shield. **Shieldwall** no longer ends, while an adjacent brother also has **Shieldwall** active.
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
 It also reduces your armor damage taken by a percentage equal to 40% of your current Initiative (up to a maximum of 40%)
 - **Polearm Mastery** no longer reduces the Action Point cost of 2 handed reach weapons by 1.
 It now grants +15% chance to hit for **Repel** and **Hook**.